Lennox–Gastaut syndrome: United States

 0.026% of all children in the Atlanta, Georgia metropolitan area were estimated to have LGS in 1997, which was defined as, "onset of multiple seizure types before age 11 years, with at least one seizure type resulting in falls, and an EEG demonstrating slow spike-wave complexes (<2.5 Hz)."
 The study concluded that LGS accounts for 4% of childhood epilepsies.

 Research

 Vigabatrin was found by Feucht et al. to be an effective add-on in patients whose seizures were not satisfactorily controlled by valproate.
 Out of 20 children, only 1 experienced a serious side effect (dyskinesia).

 Zonisamide showed promise in an overview of controlled and uncontrolled trials conducted in Japan.
 However, in a physician survey conducted December 2004, only 28% of Lennox–Gastaut and West syndrome patients improved on zonisamide.

-One yet to be published study from 2017 supported the use of cannabidiol.
-A study published in the New England Journal of Medicine has shown a significant reduction of seizures in patients taking 10 and 20 mg/kg a day compared to placebo.
+Soticlestat is an investigational anticonvulsant that was well tolerated and reduced seizure frequency in a phase 2 clinical study for the treatment of Lennox–Gastaut syndrome and began phase 3 trials in 2022.

+Lennox–Gastaut Syndrome Foundation

+The Lennox–Gastaut Syndrome (LGS) Foundation, based in San Diego, California, is dedicated to improving the lives of those impacted by LGS through advancing research, awareness, education, and family support.
+The organization's slogan is: "The challenges are tough.
+So are we".